-There are a few things that you should know about the Sage EM (formerly Sage X3) system requirements, as well as the underlying architecture and technology, needed to get the ERP software up and running properly.
+There are a few things that you should know about the Sage X3 system requirements, as well as the underlying architecture and technology, needed to get the ERP software up and running properly.
 Here’s how it all breaks down.

-The Sage EM architecture is organized in layers so that data management, process execution, and information display are handled independently.
+The Sage X3 architecture is organized in layers so that data management, process execution, and information display are handled independently.
 This multi-tier architecture ensures highly reliable system operations in all circumstances.

-Since Sage EM can be run in the cloud OR as a “traditional” on-premises installation, it’s important to note that the system requirements for each will be very different.
+Since Sage X3 can be run in the cloud OR as a “traditional” on-premises installation, it’s important to note that the system requirements for each will be very different.

-Or click the button below to learn about Sage EM Online – the cloud version of Sage EM that takes the complexity out of hardware installation, database maintenance, and IT support.
+Or click the button below to learn about Sage X3 Online – the cloud version of Sage X3 that takes the complexity out of hardware installation, database maintenance, and IT support.

-Leave your name below and we’ll send you a copy of the Sage EM System Requirements and Installation Packet.
+Leave your name below and we’ll send you a copy of the Sage X3 System Requirements and Installation Packet.

 This collection of documents provides information about configuration, various architecture models, and web service info that’s hard to find online.

 We’ve pulled it all into one comprehensive packet and made it easy for you!